fbpx

 Whilst digestive enzymes are found within our saliva (making it important to chew your food well to release these), most are produced within the pancreas.
 This means that any type of damage or disease to the pancreas can result in the requirement of strong enzyme replacement therapy tablets, prescribed by your doctor.
 Over the counter supplements wouldn’t get close to helping in this situation.

-But what about enzymes in IBS?
+But what about digestive enzymes in IBS?

 The truth is that for most people, mixed enzyme supplements have NOT been shown to be effective in scientific studies.